Postgraduate Associates process specimens for biorepository storage at The Anlyan Center.

 Welcome to the Program of Applied Translational Research (PATR)

 The Program of Applied Translational Research (PATR) is dedicated to the process of applying discoveries generated in the laboratory and in preclinical experiments, to the development of clinical studies, and to the design of clinical trials.
-As a critical component of this mission, the Program also seeks to conduct translational research to advance the mechanistic understanding of novel biomarkers to enhance their clinical utility in complex diseases.
-Our multidisciplinary team is comprised of talented physicians and scientists committed to patient-oriented research and developing solutions in clinical medicine and disease management in the community.
-The Program aims to combine the creativity, commitment, experience, and skills of our physician-scientists to improve the care of our patients.
+Our work spans several domains, from biomarker discovery and validation to interventional data science and analytics.
+Our team is comprised of talented physicians and scientists committed to patient-oriented research and developing solutions in clinical medicine and disease management in the community.
+The Program aims to combine the creativity, commitment, experience, and skills of our physician-scientists, with the goal of improving the care of our patients.

 Clinical diagnosis of acute interstitial nephritis (AIN) is challenging as there are no reliable non-invasive biomarkers and its diagnosis currently requires a kidney biopsy.

 Acute interstitial nephritis (AIN) is a common condition characterized by minimal clinical features and slowly worsening kidney function.